thehalvo/homeostasis/docs/scala_integration.md

 # Scala Integration

-This document provides comprehensive information about Homeostasis' support for Scala applications.
+This document provides information about Homeostasis' support for Scala applications.
 Homeostasis can analyze, detect, and fix common Scala errors, including Scala-specific patterns and errors from popular frameworks like Akka and Play Framework.

 ## Features